luigimattino/art-event-api/README.md

 #### Input

+- `lang` (optional) - a string representing the language in which the event details should be returned.
+The default language is Italian (it), other supported languages are English (en) and Chinese (zh).
 - `city` (optional) - a string representing the city to filter events by.
 - `location` (optional) -  returns events that are happening in a location that contains the specified string.
 - `genre` (optional) -  returns events that belong to the specified genre.